-Two GNTC students place at Phi Beta Lambda nationals
+Two GNTC students place at Phi Beta Lambda Nationals

-After competing virtually in the Phi Beta Lambda 2020 National Leadership Online Experience, two Georgia Northwestern Technical College students placed eighth in the Management Analysis and Decision Making competition.
+After competing virtually in the Phi Beta Lambda (PBL) 2020 National Leadership Online Experience, two Georgia Northwestern Technical College (GNTC) students placed eighth in the Management Analysis and Decision Making competition.

 Competing at the national event is a huge undertaking during a normal year.
 However, working around a pandemic and virtual competition is on a completely different level, Wiggins said.
 The 2020 National Leadership Online Experience, originally planned to be in Salt Lake City, ran through the month of June with competitors participating completely online.